AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-data/use-the-email-program-dashboard.md

 >[!CAUTION]
 >
->For the sake of accurate reporting, please avoid reusing an email previously used in an email program via a Smart Campaign, or by moving the asset from the launched email program to a new one.
-Doing so will add to the reporting numbers in the original email program dashboard.
-If you need to reuse the same email, [clone it](/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/clone-an-asset-in-a-program.md){target="_blank"} instead.
+>For accurate reporting, avoid _reusing_ an email from an email program, either by referencing it in a Smart Campaign or by moving the asset from the launched email program to a new one.
+Doing so will aggregate all of the data in every reporting dashboard attached to that email.
+If you need to reuse an email, please [clone it](/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/clone-an-asset-in-a-program.md){target="_blank"} instead, as that copies the email but creates a new one with a new email ID.

 >[!NOTE]
 >